arq5x/lumpy-sv/README.rst

 -----

 Using the paired end mapped reads,  empirically define the paired-end distribution from 10000 proper alignments.
 It is common practice to skip the first million reads.
+(NOTE: the output of this script is the breakpoint probability distortion, not the fragment size distribution)
 ::

     samtools view sample.pesr.bam \